 Days and times and classes can be located by session by clicking on the “View Classes & Register” button.
 You will be taken to our registration system, where you may choose to register.
 Viewing this page does not commit you to registering.

-Download Winter Swim Lesson Guide Download Swim Lesson Overview
+Download Summer Swim Lesson Guide Download Swim Lesson Overview

 Parent/child lessons (6 months – 3 years)